heabeounMKTO/ml_bench_demo/README.md

 # installing dependencies
-you need to link C++ libraries libonnxruntime and libtorch, and then add it to your LD_LIBRARY_PATH (on linux)
+you need to link C++ libraries libonnxruntime and libtorch, so download them and then add it to your LD_LIBRARY_PATH (on linux) you can find libonnxruntime [here](https://github.com/microsoft/onnxruntime/releases) we use version 1.18.1, <br>
+and libtorch [here](https://pytorch.org/) we use version 2.4.0

 ```
 export LD_LIBRARY_PATH=/path/to/libonnxruntime/lib${LD_LIBRARY_PATH:+:${LD_LIBRARY_PATH}}